 Alzheimer is an illness in which memory of a person can be gradually lost.
-At one point of time a person can completely lost their memories.
+At one point of time, a person can completely lost their memories.
 Alzheimer disease is a slowly progressive disease related to mental health that is characterized by impairment of memory and eventually by disturbances in reasoning, planning, language and perception.
 Chances of having an Alzheimer disease subsequently increases around the age of 65 years.
-Some people thinks that Alzheimer disease is quite common and normal part of aging and is not something that inevitably happens in later life, if you also think so then you are wrong.
+Some people think that Alzheimer disease is quite common and normal part of ageing and is not something that inevitably happens in later life if you also think so then you are wrong.

 The person passing through the initial stage of Alzheimer's disease can usually eat without food, take a bath, wear clothes and be ready.
 Two-thirds of people develop psychological problems like personality changes, irritability, stress, and depression.
 When such symptoms appear before the diagnosis, the relationship with family members and friends can become stressful.